CCBill/restful-api-guide/README.md

 * **Merchant Application ID:**  This is the client ID that the merchant has received upon signing up to use the CCBill RESTful API.

-* **Merchant Secret:**  This is the password that was setup for the authentication with the CCBill RESTful API.
+* **Merchant Secret:**  This is the password that was set up for the authentication with the CCBill RESTful API.

 * **[Strong Customer Authentication (SCA)](https://ccbill.com/kb/strong-customer-authentication):** European laws, such as [PSD2](https://ccbill.com/blog/what-is-psd2), require the use of SCA, such as the [3DS](https://ccbill.com/kb/3d-secure-2) protocol, for online payment processing.
 When an EU-based cardholder makes a payment online, SCA is initiated.
 Merchants can use CCBill's Advanced Widget and its functions to facilitate strong customer authentication.